 Click here for more information on Dr. Holtrop at the University of Colorado.

 Jessica Greene is a health services researcher whose interests focus on assessing efforts to improve health care quality.
 She investigates the role of patients in influencing health outcomes and understanding health care choices.
 She also examines the impact of financial incentives on consumers and health care providers.
 Her research has been published widely, including in Health Affairs, Journal of General Internal Medicine, and the Milbank Quarterly.
 She holds a PhD from New York University and an MPH from Columbia University.

-Click here for more information on Dr. Greene at George Washington University.
+Click here for more information on Dr. Greene at Baruch College, City University of New York.

 John Kralewski, PhD, was the founding director of the Center for Health Services Research at the University of Minnesota and led that Center for twenty two years before stepping down to concentrate more time on his research program.
 He holds three degrees from the University, a B.S. in pharmacy, an M.S. in Health Administration, and a PhD in Health Services Research.
 He was appointed a chaired professor during 1994.
 He also chaired the Graduate School Faculty for the Health Services Research Doctoral Program from 1992 until 1998 and has mentored over 20 doctoral students who now hold teaching and research positions at major universities.
 His research has focused on differences in the cost and quality of care provided by medical group practices and the factors influencing those differences.
 He has published over 100 papers related to those issues and received national and international awards for his research contributions.
 Most recently, Kralewski served as a Senior Research Fellow at Medica Research Institute from 2011-2014.
 Kralewski retired from the U of M during 2006 but still works part time on research projects with University colleagues.